Kristian OLESEN

 Following the initial harvest, the plants were then left without

-irrigation over winter and spring, when new plants were due to be
+irrigation over winter and spring, when new plants were due to

-condition that they could be used for another season.
+good condition that they could be used for another season.

-“When we returned the following season, we were surprised that the
+“When we returned the following season, we were surprised that

 Unsurprisingly, some of the most vulnerable areas to

-desertification are in north and central Africa, around the edges
+desertification are in north and central Africa, around the

-of the Eurasian Steppe and the farmland it supports, as well as
+eastern parts of the Eurasian Steppe and the farmland it

-several regions in Australia.
+supports, as well as several regions in Australia.

-When pitching Desert Control at ClimateLaunchpad, chief operating
+When pitching Desert Control at ClimateLaunchpad, chief

-opportunity available in Central Valley, California.
-Making up
+particular business opportunity available in Central Valley,

-around 14 per cent of California’s total land area, the valley is
+California.
+Making up around 14 per cent of California’s total

-one of the world’s most productive agricultural regions.
-However,
+land area, the valley is one of the world’s most productive

-since 2011, the state has been in the grip of one of the worst
+agricultural regions.
+However, since 2011, the state has been in

 “In 2014, the agricultural sector in Central Valley lost 165,000